• Skip to primary navigation

 Don't overcook the potatoes!

-How long should I boil potatoes for Potato Salad?
+How long should I boil the potatoes for?

 Depending on the size of the pieces they should take between 10 and 15 minutes to cook.
 Check them for doneness by carefully trying a piece.
 They should be soft but still have a little bite.